We can’t promise a cure, but our priority is your dog’s comfort.

 Can CBD cure my dog’s cancer?

 No, there’s no clinical evidence that CBD cures cancer in living dogs.
-While lab studies show it can kill tumor cells in a petri dish, in the real world, CBD is a palliative tool.
-It helps manage pain, stimulate appetite, and reduce inflammation, helping your dog feel better while undergoing standard medical treatments.
+CBD is only used as a palliative tool that may help support comfort, appetite, and quality of life while your dog undergoes standard medical treatments.

 How much CBD should I give a dog with cancer?